enwumeh/FilmFiasco/README.md

 ## Project Description

 I will be using the Moviedb API to create a page that displays a range of movies.
 I plan on having link options for the user to access popular movies and recent releases.
 You can also search movies by title through a search bar.
+I plan to have a link for each movie to check out a trailer
 ## API and Data Sample

+#### Component Hierarchy
+-App.js
+     -Movies.jsx
+          -Trailer.js
+          -Genre.js
+     -NewReleases.jsx
+     -Popular.jsx
+     -GenreSearch.jsx

 https://www.themoviedb.org/documentation/api